YARN BASES

 Augustine's Soft Singles

 My most plush, lofty base with a beautifully elegant drape.
-This single ply base is softly spun 100% superwash South American fine merino, 21.5 micron (softer than average).
+This single ply base is 100% superwash South American fine merino, 21.5 micron (softer than average).
 I would consider this base quite warm, since it's a bit airy.
 Some claim singles does not hold shape, and at this time I have made 7 sweaters that are all heavily worn.
 They all look like new, and I attribute this to its firm twist, adding structure and durability.
 This base paired with mohair or suri is my favorite and go to garment fabric.
 Feels like a warm hug.
+Has the best bloom of all of my superwash bases, I've used it in even a 17 gauge project since it has the ability to fill out so nicely.
+My opinion is that this fingering weight yarn can fit up to light worsted weight patterns well because of it's bloom.

 400yds, 365m per 100g skein